abpframework/abp/docs/en/Best-Practices/PostgreSQL-Integration.md

 ![postgresql-update-database](images/postgresql-update-database.png)

 > Using the `.DbMigrator` tool is the suggested way, because it also seeds the initial data to be able to properly run the web application.

+> If you want to add your Aggregate Roots / Entities, you should add the `DbSet` Property both into `XXXDbContex.cs` in `.EntityFrameworkCore` project and `XXXMigrationsDbContext.cs` in `.EntityFrameworkCore.DbMigrations` project.
+One for runtime and the other one for database migrations , then you can do the `Regenerate Initial Migration` and `Update the Database` step to update database.